 Actor Lamorne Morris has worked in the entertainment industry for over two decades.
-He found mainstream success for his role as Winston Bishop in the hit FOX comedy, “New Girl,” which premiered in 2011.
+He found mainstream success because of his role as Winston Bishop in the hit FOX comedy, “New Girl,” which premiered in 2011.
 In 2024, Morris received his first Emmy nomination for his portrayal of the North Dakota state trooper, Whitley “Witt” Farr, in the fifth season of the FX series, “Fargo.”

 In an exclusive interview with Heavy, Morris spoke about his partnership with Mike’s Hard Lemonade and hosting the brand’s upcoming pop-up event, the Jobstacle Course.
 The immersive August 20 event will be held from 2 pm to 8 pm on 477 Broadway in New York, New York.
 During the interactive event, participants can experience working various jobs, like being a food taster or bookseller.